awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

 Before you can use the AWS CLI to create an Aurora PostgreSQL cluster with Babelfish, do the following:
 + Choose your endpoint URL from the list of services at [Amazon Aurora endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aurora.html)\.
 + Create a parameter group for the cluster\.
-For more information about parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information about parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 + Modify the parameter group, adding the parameter that turns on Babelfish\.<a name="babelfish.CLI.Creating.DBCluster"></a>

 **To create an Aurora PostgreSQL DB cluster with Babelfish using the AWS CLI**